ibm-cloud-docs/vpc/fl-faq.md

 You might encounter the following questions when you use {{site.data.keyword.cloud_notm}} Flow Logs for VPC.

-## Why don't I see any Cloud Object Storage (COS) buckets as options when I create a flow log collector?
+## Why don't I see any {{site.data.keyword.cos_full_notm}} buckets as options when I create a flow log collector?
 {: #faq-cos-buckets-as-options}
 {: faq}
 {: support}

-The most likely reasons why you might not see your COS buckets when you order a flow log collector:
+The most likely reasons why you might not see your {{site.data.keyword.cos_short}} buckets when you order a flow log collector:

-* A Cloud Object Storage (COS) service instance isn't provisioned or a destination bucket to collect flow logs.
+* an {{site.data.keyword.cos_full}} service instance isn't provisioned or a destination bucket to collect flow logs.
 * An IAM authorization that grants the flow logs service permission to write flow logs to their bucket isn't configured.
-   In this case, you receive prompts to create a COS service instance and bucket, and add the required Identity and Access Management (IAM) authorization when you are creating a flow log collector.
+   In this case, you receive prompts to create an {{site.data.keyword.cos_short}} service instance and bucket, and add the required Identity and Access Management (IAM) authorization when you are creating a flow log collector.
    See [Creating flow log collectors](/docs/vpc?topic=vpc-ordering-flow-log-collector) for information on how to remedy this issue.

 ## Why am I getting a 403 error when I provision a flow log collector?